 - Future Water Savings from codes and ordinances is not included.
 The water demand projections in Tables 4-4 and 4-5 are conservative.
-BCVWD does expect much reduction in the demand, on a per capita basis, over time. - The water requirements for low-income housing are included in the demand projections in Tables 4-4 and 4-5.
+BCVWD did not include any reduction from future codes and ordinances since the impact on new codes and ordinances is difficult to project. - The water requirements for low-income housing are included in the demand projections in Tables 4-4 and 4-5.